Management of Placenta Accreta Diagnosed at 20 Weeks

 Placenta accreta and its variants all arise when there is abnormal decidua formation at the time of placental implantation, specifically imperfect development of the fibrinoid (Nitabuch’s) layer.
 This failure is more common when the placenta implants at an abnormal site.
 Risk factors for abnormal placentation include placenta previa (5% without previous uterine surgery, 15%–70% with previous surgery), previous cesarean delivery, multigravidity (1 of 500,000 for parity <3, 1 of 2500 for parity >6), older age, previous uterine curettage, previous endomyometritis, manual removal of the placenta, leiomyomata, uterine malformation, prior abortion, and endometrial ablation.

 When only a small part of the placental disc is involved, the diagnosis may not be made until after delivery, when there is failure of normal separation of the placenta.
 This is often accompanied by abnormally heavy bleeding after delivery of the placenta.
-Low-lying placentas noted in studies performed before 30 weeks may “migrate,” leaving the cervix free at term (up to 90% of cases) and the majority of low lying or complete placenta previa patients do not have an abnormality of implantation, only location.
 Placenta accreta is suspected on ultrasonography when there is loss or blurring of the normal placenta-uterine wall boundary, the absence of the subplacental hypoechoic zone, or the presence of lacunar blood flow patterns.
+MRI may occasionally be helpful to delineate invasion into adjacent structures, but is not necessary to make the diagnosis antepartum.
 The final diagnosis is established histologically by the absence of the decidua basalis (replaced by loose connective tissue).
 The decidua parietalis may be normal or absent.
 The villi may be separated from the myometrial cells by a layer of fibrin.